|

 View multiple FFT signals in a single chart

-To select a timestamp and view data in 2D or 3D, do the steps in video below.
+To select a timestamp and view data in Single or Waterfall mode, do the steps in video below.

 Note: Pause the video before you play the next video.